fusecodecamp2019/IntroToReact/readme.md

 3. Now in the page, try clicking any character in the listing and see what happens.

 ## 19. Have the character listing highlight the selected character
-One last this to recover from the original functionality.
+One last thing to recover from the original functionality.
 When a character is selected then the character name needs to be highlighted.

 1. Add the selected character name as a parameter on the character listing component.
 As a note, in React we only want one source of truth for state and the root component is owning who is the selected character's name in this application.
 ```javascript